Subject: Ode to Jean | Tubey Benson

 Time: 2013 May 25 19:49:00

 Your role as a female art student is to tune the strings of a harp until they snap and when they snap they should drop large sea shells from the ceiling into a tank of water.
 Your role is to put yourself into the mind of an Indian burying his baby alive because she is female.
 Your job is to build an IKEA graveyard, of dyed green bookshelves, 90s classics.
-Your job is to record the screams of North London street life (Horace aka ‘the Best of Luck’) or the offensive stoner guy on Junction Road.
+Your job is to record the screams of North London street life (Horace aka ‘the Best of Luck’) or the loud schizo guy on Junction Road.
 Your job is to go home with them and to document their lives, and to hand them a camera to let them document your legs.

 Time: 2013 Apr 24 21:20:00